itcarroll/basic-R-lesson/docs/reading.md

 ## Block programming Exercise 3

+One common task in programming is to do a series of steps many times.
+This is often called a loop in coding.
 In the [Scratch](https://scratch.mit.edu/projects/editor/?tutorial=getStarted) platform, create a program that calculates the square root of each number from 1-20, and if the result is an integer, print the square root.

 ---